djangraw/MoodDrift/README.md

 If you need an environment for running the pytorch models, please open an issue and we'll work on adding this.

 ## Usage
-Data can be downloaded to the Data folder from https://osf.io/km69z/ .
+Data can be downloaded from the above locations to the Data folder of this repository.
+The scripts described below should then be run from the scripts folder.
 Processed data files will be saved to the Data/OutFiles folder.
 Figures will be saved to the Figures folder.
 We have broken down processing into 3 processing stages, outlined below.

 ### Preprocessing